rparak/PyBullet_Template_Industrial_Robotics/README.md

 [/rparak/Transformation](https://github.com/rparak/Transformation)
 [/rparak/Trajectory_Generation](https://github.com/rparak/Trajectory_Generation)

-The project will primarily be used as a template for the solution of the more complex problems in the future.
+The project will primarily be used as a template for the solution of the more complex problems in the future (inverse kinematics, motion planning, intelligent grasping, etc.)

 ## Simple Demonstration: Mechanism